wqhanginge/My_Minesweeper-Deprecated/README.md

 # My_Minesweeper
 Win32 minesweeper

-this program is trying to rebuild the classical winmine.exe and can only use on Windows platform.
+this program is trying to rebuild the classical winmine.exe, which is a minesweeper game on Windows XP. this program can only use on Windows platform.